-Herbicide and lb active ingredient needed/acre Formulated product/acre Comments and limitations DS-POSTEMERGENCE Aminopyralid (4) 0.047 to 0.109 3 to 7 fl oz Milestone Apply to control broadleaf weeds in established grass stands no earlier than the growing season after planting.
+Herbicide and lb active ingredient Formulated U needed/acre product/acre Comments and limitations BROADLEAF WEE DS-POSTEMERGENC E Aminopyralid (4) 0.047 to 0.109 3 to 7 fl oz Milestone Apply to control broadleaf weeds in established grass stands no earlier than the growing season after planting.
 Can be tank mixed with other herbicides.
 Aminopyralid (4) + Metsulfuron (2) 1 to 3.3 oz Chaparral Apply to control broadleaf weeds in established grass stands.
-Grasses need to be establish at least 4 months before the application of Chaparral.
-See label for tall fescue and smoot bromegrass precautions.
+Grasses need to be established at least 4 months before the application of Chaparral.
+See label for tall fescue and smooth bromegrass precautions.
 Aminopyralid (4) + 2,4-D (4) 1.2 to 2.1 pt ForeFront HL Apply to control broadleaf weeds in established grass stands.
-During the season of establish ment, application should be postponed until plants have developed a secondary root system and have begun to show good vigor.
+During the season of establishment, application should be postponed until plants have developed a secondary root system and have begun to show good vigor.
 This is generally associated with the appearance of two true leaves, which can occur 45-60 days after application under good growing conditions.
 Dicamba (4) 0.25 to 1 0.25 to 1 qt Clarity Apply when the problem weed is in the prebud growth stage and growing actively.
 Use 20 gal or more of solution per acre for ground application.
 Repeat applications may be necessary, but do not exceed 1 qt/acre during a growing season.
 Depending on rate, do not let dairy animals graze on treated areas for 7 to 40 days after treatment.
 Follow directions, precautions, and grazing limitations on product label.
 Dicamba (4) + 2,4-D (4) 0.25 to 0.5 + 0.72 to 1.44 2 to 4 pt Range Star 1.75 to 3.5 pt Outlaw 1 to 2 pt Latigo Apply at the germinating stage of weeds.
 Control will be reduced if weeds are greater than 1 inch in height.
 See label for grazing and haying restrictions.
 Metsulfuron (2) 0.0038 to 0.038 0.1 to 1 oz Metsulfuron Apply when weeds are less than 4 inches tall or in diameter.
 Can be tank mixed with Clarity, Grazon P+D, 2,4-D, Tordon 22K, or WeedMaster.
 Include NIS at 0.25 to 0.5% v/v.
 Metsulfuron (2) + Chlorsulfuron (2) 0.009 to 0.038 + 0.012 to 0.047 0.5 to 2 oz Cimarron X-tra Same as for Metsulfuron (see above).
 Metsulfuron (2) + Chlorsulfuron (2) 0.004 to 0.038 + 0.001 to 0.012 0.125 to 1.25 oz Cimarron Plus Same as for Metsulfuron (see above).
 Metsulfuron (2) + Dicamba (4) + 2,4-D (4) Rates I, II, and III Cimarron Max Same as for Metsulfuron (see above).
 Picloram (4) up to 1 Up to 2 qt Tordon 22K A restricted-use pesticide.
 Primarily for noxious weed control.
 Controls susceptible annual and perennial broadleaf weeds in established grasses.
 Can be tank mixed with 2,4-D. Apply only after established bermudagrass has a good secondary root system and is growing actively.
 Can be applied as a spot treatment.
 See label for rates, directions, and precautions.
 Picloram (4)/2,4-D (4) Grazon P+D (see label for notes) A restricted-use pesticide.
 Apply according to label directions.
 Follow directions, grazing limitations, and precautions on label.
+Triclopyr (4) + Fluroxypyr (4) 0.28 + 0.09 to 0.75 + 0.25 0.75 to 2 pt PastureGard HL Apply to control broadleaf weeds in established grass stands.
+For sericea control, apply at 0.75 to 1 pt/acre once plants have reached 8 in. in height.
+Treated areas may be rotated to crops 120 days after PastureGard HL application.